 Seoul is one of the dream destinations of most of the Filipinos now.
 Thanks to all the Korean dramas, K-pop, Korean barbeques, and Korean skincare that have officially taken over not just the Philippines but most of Asia.
 Personally, Seoul is my second favorite Asian city, next to Tokyo.
-This is because Seoul is into anything aesthetic and beauty which is what I’m much into.
+It is because Seoul is into anything aesthetic and beauty, which is what I’m much into.

 Also, Seoul is always on the global top ten destination cities.
 You can’t blame the tourists from around the world, right?
-Seoul almost has everything – from the world heritage sites to its advanced technology to its underground malls and retails shops to its Korean food and side dishes to its modern design and architecture to its beauty and plastic surgery scene.
+Seoul almost has everything – world heritage sites, advanced technology, vast underground malls and retails shops, exciting food and side dishes, modern architecture, and beauty and plastic surgery scene.
 There’s so much to do and see in this city.

 How to go to SEOUL

-There are numerous airlines that offer direct flights everyday from Manila to Seoul.
-They are Philippine Airlines, Korean Airlines, Asiana Airlines, Cebu Pacific, Jeju Air and AirAsia.
-Travel time takes 3 hours and 30 minutes but due to the one hour time difference of Seoul to Manila, you’ll arrived to Seoul in 4.5 hours.
+Numerous airlines offer direct flights every day from Manila to Seoul.
+They are Philippine Airlines, Korean Airlines, Asiana Airlines, Cebu Pacific, Jeju Air, and AirAsia.
+Travel time takes 3 hours and 30 minutes, but due to the one hour time difference of Seoul to Manila, you’ll arrive in Seoul in 4.5 hours.

 Regular airfare to Incheon (where the airport serving Seoul is) is almost 12k PHP above.
-A 8,000 PHP airfare is already a good deal while it can go down to 3,000 PHP (with taxes) during piso seatsales.
+An 8,000 PHP airfare is already a good deal, while it can go down to 3,000 PHP (with taxes) during Piso seat sales.

-*All prices here are when booked 6 months prior the travel dates.
+*All prices here are when booked six months before the travel dates.
 Seat sales are usually based on their promotional posters.

-Getting around Seoul is easy for they have an efficient transportation system such as their trains and buses that connects whole Seoul and its neighbouring regions.
-You can almost go anywhere within the city with the subway.
+Getting around Seoul is easy for they have an efficient transportation system such as their trains and buses that connects the whole city of Seoul and its neighboring regions.
+You can almost go anywhere with their subway.

-If you’re commuting around Seoul, it is better to avail their T-money to avoid lining up everytime for single journey tickets or creating unnecessary line on the bus entrance while counting money.
-Fare is also 100 won cheaper when you’re using T-money than single journey tickets/cash.
-Additional bonus is that you can use it as well on convenience stores!
+If you’re commuting around Seoul, it is better to avail their T-money to avoid lining up every time for single journey tickets or creating an unnecessary line on the bus entrance while counting money.
+Fare is also 100 won cheaper when you’re using T-money and can also be used in convenience stores.

 As I’ve told in the travel guide above, it is better to stay in Seoul, Myeongdong, Dongdaemun, and Hongdae area.
 These areas are very much alive during the night and are the usual pick-up points of the tours.
 But honestly, you can stay anywhere in Seoul because they have an efficient train system.